keleko34/pikantny/README.md

 Event object
 ============
-the event object that is passed to each of these fired events allow for similiar functionality as that of a standard DOM event listener
+The event object that is passed to each of these fired events allow for similiar functionality as that of a standard DOM event listener

 #### event.preventDefault()
-When called from a pre DOM update listener can be used to prevent the DOM from updating
+When called from a pre DOM update event, this method can be used to prevent the DOM from updating
 ```
  // innerHTML, textContent, appendChild, etc
  node.addEventListener('html', function(e){ e.preventDefault(); });